One of my favorite holidays.

 For nicest presentation, scoop them into a serving bowl.
 Kind of tacky serving from your bread machine bucket, wouldn't you say?

-Next, the buttery stuffing.
+Next, the buttery stuffing: Plain-But-Good Stuffing, we call it.
 Start with 8 cups lightly packed bread cubes; about 16 ounces.
-You want bread cubes that’re slightly stale, so if you’re using fresh bread, cube it the night before, set it on a baking sheet, and let it rest overnight, uncovered.
+You want bread cubes that're slightly stale, so if you're using fresh bread, cube it the night before, set it on a baking sheet, and let it rest overnight, uncovered.

 I made a loaf in the Zo the day before, programming the machine for basic bread and using the Golden Pull-Apart Butter Buns recipe.